In Case You Missed It: Launch Links - Week of November 7, 2021

 These Countries Have the Most Startup Investment for Their Size

-This Crunchbase article highlights some interesting findings from a survey on the startup investment market in different countries.
-While the US has the highest rate of startup investment relative to population among the world’s largest countries, it only ranks fourth among all countries.
+This Crunchbase article highlights some interesting findings from a survey on the investment market in different countries.
+While the US has the highest rate of investment relative to population among the world’s largest countries, it only ranks fourth among all countries.
 Singapore ranks first with a per capita venture funding of nearly $1,400.

 Links compiled by Frank Wang.